DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

   fi
 done

+# DELETE THE $REPOSITORY_PATH CHECK IF YOU BACKUP TO CLOUD, OR KOPIA SERVER,...
+# OTHERWISE YOU GONNA GET ERRORS AFTER EACH BACKUP EXECUTION,
+# EVEN WHEN EVERYTHING IS OK.

 if [ ! -d "$REPOSITORY_PATH" ]; then
-  echo "ERROR: Directory '$REPOSITORY_PATH' does not exist." exit 1 fi
+  echo "ERROR: Repository path '$REPOSITORY_PATH' does not exist." exit 1 fi
 ```